banerjeeavik28/Chat-Server-Messaging-Database/README.md

 # Chat-Server-Messaging-Database
-Partial Database for Client and Server to pull information about users
+Partial Database for Client/Server to pull information about users